Global19-atlassian-net/iODKbook2/AlgLin/source/regression.rst

     sage:             xlm[i]=RDF(xl[i])+0.001*a
     sage:             a=a+1

-so that we can apply the ordinary least square method:
+Once this is done, we can apply the ordinary least square method:

 .. code-block:: python